asneem1234/Nubra_Assignment_Asneem/README.md

 My proposal is the **Algo Transition Suite** - a comprehensive system designed to guide manual traders into algorithmic trading through confidence-building interfaces and personalized experiences.

+### The Trader's Journey: Meet Rajesh

+> Rajesh is a 35-year-old IT professional who has been trading manually for the past 5 years.
+While he's had moderate success, he often misses opportunities due to his day job and struggles with emotional decision-making during market volatility.
+He's interested in algorithmic trading but feels overwhelmed by the technical complexity and fears losing control of his trading strategy.
+>
+> **The Problem:** One evening, after missing a perfect exit point on a profitable Reliance position because of a work meeting, Rajesh decides to explore algorithmic trading.
+But when he opens popular platforms, he's immediately confronted with complex jargon, coding requirements, and no clear path forward.
+"I'm not a programmer," he thinks, closing the tab in frustration.
+>
+> **The Solution:** The next day, Rajesh discovers Nubra's Algo Transition Suite.
+He starts with the Shadow Trading dashboard, which runs alongside his normal trading without any risk.
+For his first week, he continues trading manually while the algorithm makes parallel recommendations.
+He's surprised to see that the algorithm would have improved his returns by 12% that week, primarily by suggesting better entry and exit timings.
+>
+> After three weeks, the Trading DNA Analyzer has identified Rajesh's pattern: he prefers momentum trades in the first hour of the market, has a consistent profit target of around 2.2%, but often exits too early on winners.
+The platform creates a personalized algorithm matching his risk profile but optimizing his exits.
+>
+> With an 87% confidence score, Rajesh starts allocating 25% of his capital to the algorithm while maintaining manual control of the rest.
+Six months later, he's running 80% of his portfolio algorithmically, with improved returns and significantly reduced time spent actively monitoring the market.
+>
+> "I never thought I could use algorithms because I'm not a coder," Rajesh explains.
+"But this approach let me transition at my own pace, using strategies that match my trading style.
+The best part is I understand exactly what the algorithms are doing and why."

 ### Core Components

 1. **Shadow Trading Dashboard**